YazRaz32/Obesity_In_Jordan/README.md

 - Factorizing ordinal variables: Breakfasts_In_Week, Grain_In_Week, Dairy_In_Week, Caffeine_In_Week, Seafood_In_Week, Obesity_Indicator.
 - Factorizing nominal variables: Gender, Family_History_Overweight, Food_Between_Meals, Smoke, Transportation, City.
 - All numeric variables have been left untouched.

+### 2.3- Exploratory Data Analysis

+Correlation:

+For almost all correlations, we used ‘spearman’ correlation due to its wide use and flippant attitude towards non-normality.
+Yes, even with some nominal variables, simply because all nominal variables are binary.

+First, we determined whether the most important variables have a significant correlation with obesity (P < 0.05), otherwise this dataset does not provide sufficient evidence to prove correlation.

+This is the resulting heat map:

+The most unique correlations to obesity were as follows:

+The rest of the variables have either P > 0.05 or are nominal with multiple variables (City, Transportation)

+The visualization of the variables is as follows:

+Visualizing Nominal Multi-valued Variables:

+To see the relationship between obesity and nominal multi-valued variables, we can only use the chi-square test and Cramer’s V:

+## 3- Results:

+Concludingly, this study has found no sufficient evidence to prove correlation between Obesity and PSQI, BRS, or K10 metrics.
+However, it found correlations for several other variables, both numerical and categorical, like: Physical Activity Time, Gender, Smoke, Transportation, etc…

+We find it strange that we found no evidence of at least one of the major metrics, i.e. PSQI, BRS, and K10, to have had a correlation with obesity, though interestedly, if we go back to Figure 2.3.1.1, we find a significant relationship between both BRS and K10 metrics, suggesting an intent to investigate the relation between both of the variables, but that’s for another study.

+## 4- Appendix: